 Fall camping is fun.
-As long as you equip yourself with the right gears, you should be okay… and warm!
+As long as you equip yourself with the right gear, you should be okay… and warm!
 Here is the fall camping checklist you need when camping in the cold weather:

 Shelter & Sleeping Gear

 First thing’s first – you want a comfortable and warm place to spend the night at.
-Choose a sleeping bag that protects against very cold temperature (lower than you expect).
+Choose a sleeping bag that protects against very cold temperatures (lower than you expect).
 Consider bringing a mattress pad or foam for an extra layer of warmth and comfort.
 When choosing a tent or shelter for fall camping, never skimp on quality.
 The fall season is characterized by fluctuating temperatures.
 You may feel like you can tolerate the weather at 6 pm but then end up freezing at around 9 pm.
 Look for a four or five-season tent.
 It’s great at keeping heat and has an ideal structure for camping in the rain or snow, as water can easily run off the top.